 The plasma membrane, also called the cell membrane or phospholipid bilayer, is the sack that surrounds cells.
 Homeostasis is a state of balanced equilibrium, where everything is running smoothly.
-The plasma membrane maintains homeostasis by keeping cell contents in and foreign material out, and by providing controlled avenues for the transportation of fuel, fluid and waste.
+The plasma membrane maintains homeostasis in the cell by keeping cell contents in and foreign material out, and by providing controlled avenues for the transportation of fuel, fluids and waste.

 "Homeostasis" means "same state."
 Cells in homeostasis are successfully maintaining the internal conditions necessary for basic functioning.
-The plasma membrane is absolutely essential for maintaining these conditions and this functioning.
-Simply put, the plasma membrane separates the inside of the cell from the outside.
+The plasma membrane is absolutely essential for maintaining these conditions.
+Simply put, the plasma membrane separates the inside of the cell from everything else.
 Without it, a cell is nothing more than a popped balloon, spilling its contents out into space.

 Plasma membranes are made up of a phospholipid bilayer.
 Phospholipids are chains of fatty acids attached to a phosphate group.
 "Bilayer" means two connected layers.
 When phospholipids get together, they naturally form a double layer, with their phosphate groups facing out and their fatty tails pointing toward one another.
 The fatty interior of this layer is called "hydrophobic" because it repels water.
 The surrounding phosphates are called "hydrophilic" because they come into contact with fluid inside and outside the cell.
 The plasma membrane separates these two sets of fluids and their contents.